Advertisements

-Dynamic Analysis of Piping System
+Dynamic Analysis of Piping Systems

 Dynamic Analysis is the study of a fluid-filled piping system to find the system response with respect to time.
 The dynamic behavior of the piping system is completely different from the static behavior.
 In static analysis, as the piping system gets enough time to respond against the unbalanced force, the static analysis does not create much problem.
-But in dynamic analysis, the impact of forces is quick and the unbalanced force can create havoc causing the piping system to fail.
+But in dynamic analysis, the impact of forces is quick, and the unbalanced force can create havoc causing the piping system to fail.
 In this article, we will explore the basics of dynamic analysis.

 Static Analysis vs Dynamic Analysis